isomerpages/pa-kembangancc/Programmes/social-good/_posts/2022-06-01-post-Friends At Kembangan Chai Chee (Volunteering).md

 </div>

 <div style="padding:20px 0 20px 0;">
-	<p>Friends@K-CC seeks to serve isolated and lonely seniors in Kembangan-Chai Chee by offering friendship and support to these seniors.</p>
+	<p>Friends @ K-CC seeks to serve isolated and lonely seniors in Kembangan-Chai Chee by offering friendship and support to these seniors.</p>
 	<p>"Friends" would reach out to these seniors through house visits or phone calls, while at the same time promoting active ageing by sharing about upcoming community programmes and community health screenings conducted within Kembangan-Chai Chee.</p>
 </div>